OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-21.md

 From there they continued to Beer, the well where the Lord said to Moses, “Gather the people together and I will give them water.”

 ## Numbers 21:17
-Then Israel sang this song: “Spring up, O well!
-Sing to it!
+Then Israel sang joyfully: “Spring up, O well!
+Let us sing to it!

 ## Numbers 21:18
 The well, which the leaders dug, which the nobles of the people hollowed out with sceptres and staffs.”
 Then they went from the wilderness to Mattanah,